Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Results

-Table~\ref{table:1} shows that the proposed GLOW prox outperforms the baselines by about 1 dB PSNR for both noise levels.
-Qualitatively, this also becomes apparent from the examples displayed in figure~\ref{fig:main_results} (top two rows).
-The challenging example in the second row shows how the most important features (note e.g. the cheeks) are better preserved using the GLOW prox.
+Table~\ref{table:1} shows that the proposed GLOW prox outperforms the baselines.
+Qualitatively, the examples displayed in Fig.~\ref{fig:main_results} (top row) show that both the GLOW prox and U-Net prox well preserve the desired features (e.g. the wrinkles around the cheeks).

-\subsection{Inpainting}
+\subsubsection{Inpainting}